thorpej/CoPicoVision/README.md

 ## Project Status
 ### Update - Oct 11, 2024
+Built up the controller section and played some Donkey Kong!
+I did make a mistake on the controller section, however.
+Controller 1 and 2 are swapped.
+I will correct this in the next revision of the board, and will figure out a bodge for the rev 0.1 boards that I've already run off.

+There also a mistake in the physical placement of the card edge connector for the cartridge.
+It's a few millimeters too close to the front of the board, and so the cartridge bumps into one of the 2N3904s in the controller circuit and the cartridge doesn't quite align with the silk screen outline.
+That's going to be a little tricker to fix because I might have to re-route some of the board, but I'll fix that up as well.

+Guess I should build the audio section next!

+### Update - Oct 10, 2024
 After replacing a bad oscillator, the first test board is working!
 I have not yet installed the audio or controller circuitry yet, but I can boot up Donkey Kong and Buck Rogers, and, due to the lack of controller circuitry